Jacqui Kalin: College

 Kalin attended the University of Northern Iowa (UNI).

-In her freshman year in 2007-08, playing for the UNI Panthers, Kalin led the Missouri Valley Conference (MVC) with an .899 free throw percentage (a school record, and the sixth-highest by any freshman in NCAA Division 1 history), and was named MVC Freshman of the Year and second team All-MVC.
+In her freshman year in 2007-08, playing for the UNI Panthers, Kalin led the Missouri Valley Conference (MVC) with an .899 free throw percentage (a school record, and the sixth-highest by any freshman in NCAA Division I history), and was named MVC Freshman of the Year and second team All-MVC.
 She suffered a left ankle injury, and was out for most of 2008-09.
 In 2009-10 she led the MVC with 89.7 percent free-throw shooting and was named first-team All-MVC and named to MVC Scholar-Athlete first team.

 In 2010-11 Kalin shot 91.0% from the free-throw line (ranking fourth nationally) and had the nation's fifth-best assist-to-turnover ratio (2.51).
 She was named the Jackie Stiles MVC Player of the Year, first-team All-MVC, MVC Scholar-Athlete of the Year, second-team College Sports Information Directors of America (CoSIDA) Academic All-America, Jewish Sports Review 2010-11 college basketball All-American, and the Most Outstanding Player in the Missouri Valley Conference women's basketball tournament.
 She suffered a torn right ACL while making a reverse layup in a pick-up game in September 2011, and redshirted in 2011-12.

-In 2012-13 she led the league in scoring (19.5 ppg; a school record), had the fourth-highest season free throw percentage in NCAA Division 1 history-and the highest of any senior (95.5%), and was named the 2013 Jackie Stiles MVC Player of the Year, the 2013 Scholar-Athlete of the Year (becoming the first player to win both distinctions twice in a career), the 2013 Marty Glickman Outstanding Female Jewish Scholar Athlete of the Year by the National Jewish Sports Hall of Fame, Jewish Sports Review First Team All-American, MVC All-Conference first team, CoSIDA Academic All-America first team, and CoSIDA Academic All-District team.
+In 2012-13 she led the league in scoring (19.5 ppg; a school record), had the fourth-highest season free throw percentage in NCAA Division I history-and the highest of any senior (95.5%), and was named the 2013 Jackie Stiles MVC Player of the Year, the 2013 Scholar-Athlete of the Year (becoming the first player to win both distinctions twice in a career), the 2013 Marty Glickman Outstanding Female Jewish Scholar Athlete of the Year by the National Jewish Sports Hall of Fame, Jewish Sports Review First Team All-American, MVC All-Conference first team, CoSIDA Academic All-America first team, and CoSIDA Academic All-District team.

-For her career Kalin was first all-time at UNI in scoring (2,081; 6th all-time in the MVC), 3-point field goals made (265), free throws made (484), free throw percentage (.920; the NCAA Division 1 career record, ahead of Shanna Zolman), assists (491), games started (136), games played (136), and minutes (4,352).
+For her career Kalin was first all-time at UNI in scoring (2,081; 6th all-time in the MVC), 3-point field goals made (265), free throws made (484), free throw percentage (.920; the NCAA Division I career record, ahead of Shanna Zolman), assists (491), games started (136), games played (136), and minutes (4,352).

 Kalin earned a bachelor’s degree in exercise science with an emphasis in sports psychology in December 2010, with a 4.0 GPA and summa cum laude, and a master’s degree in kinesiology/sports psychology in May 2013 from UNI.

 Kalin helped lead the Panthers to consecutive NCAA Tournament berths, as the team won back-to-back MVC Tournament titles.